 I bought a sword with a cobra head!
 All customs in Iraq, Maldives and Thailand saw it in my suitcase and were surprisingly ok with me travelling through with it.

-Later on, we had dinner in the Karrada district, one of the most religiously diverse areas of Baghdad with a majority Shia Muslim and significant Christian presence.
+Later on, we had dinner in the Karrada district, one of the most religiously diverse areas of Baghdad with a majority Shia Muslim and a significant Christian presence.

 Day 4: Baghdad Mall